Gepirone: Side effects

 Serious side effects of gepirone include QT prolongation (increases the risk of a potentially life-threatening cardiac arrhythmia called torsade de pointes), serotonin syndrome (especially in the presence of other serotonergic drugs), and activation of mania or hypomania in people with bipolar disorder.
 Common side effects include dizziness, nausea, insomnia, abdominal pain, and dyspepsia (indigestion).

 Interactions

 The CYP3A4 inhibitors ketoconazole and verapamil strongly increase exposure to gepirone, whereas lithium, paroxetine, and warfarin have no effect on exposure to gepirone.
 The CYP3A4 inducer rifampin profoundly decreases exposure to gepirone.

 Pharmacology

 Pharmacodynamics

 Gepirone acts as a selective partial agonist of the 5-HT_{1A} receptor.
 Unlike its relative buspirone, however, gepirone has greater efficacy in activating the 5-HT_{1A} and has negligible affinity for the D_{2} receptor (30- to 50-fold lower in comparison to buspirone).
 However, similarly to buspirone, gepirone metabolizes into 1-(2-pyrimidinyl)piperazine (1-PP), which is known to act as a potent antagonist of the α_{2}-adrenergic receptor.
+Gepirone has been found to produce antiaggressive effects in rodents.